soos3d/universal-accounts-quickstart/README.md

 First, create a project in the [Particle Dashboard](https://dashboard.particle.network/) to get the required credentials.

-> The same project ID is used for both Particle Auth and Universal Accounts.
+> The same project keys are used for both Particle Auth and Universal Accounts.

 In this example, we use Particle Auth for user authentication.
 However, you can use any EOA-compatible provider or signer.
 Regardless of your choice, you’ll still need to create a project in the Particle Dashboard and initialize Universal Accounts using the project credentials.